grafana/awesome-k6/README.md

 </div>

-A curated list of resources on automated load testing and performance monitoring using <a href="https://k6.io/">k6</a>.
+Open-source, developer-centric performance monitoring and load testing solution, <a href="https://k6.io/">k6</a>.

 Want to help in making this list better?
 Yay, that's awesome!
 Before you get started though, please have a look at our [code of conduct](code_of_conduct.md) and [contribution guidelines](contributing.md).